malcomowilla/flatdango-1/README.md

 ## Description
 An application that allows a user to purchase movie tickets from the theatre

+Flatdango is a movie theater app that displays movies the theater is showcasing at a particular day.

+The movie that shows When a user enters the site is the top trending movie of the season.

+A user should be able to:

+View a list of movies showing.
+Click on a movie from a list and:
+See the poster.
+see the runtime.
+see the showtime.
+see the tickets remaining.
+Buy a ticket of the movie.
+## Requirements
+Web browser of choice preferably Chrome

 ## Technologies used
 <ul>
 <li>html